hakanayata/refuel-tracker/README.md

 ## Potential Improvements To Do :crossed_fingers:
 - Adding some visual features: light/dark mode, animations
-- Implementing Face ID/Touch ID on login page
-- Allowing users to import an existing table and start adding new entries on top of that table.
-- Using a more advanced database management system other than SQLite.
+- Integrating Google and Apple Sign-In to the application
+- Allowing users to give access to other users to their vehicles so that vehicles' data can be viewed and edited for multiple users.
 - Making use of Javascript's `navigator.geolocation.getCurrentPosition() ` function and adding a Location field to the table, allowing users to add location to their refuel transaction.

 ## Credits
 - `@login_required` decorator, `login()`, `logout()` functions, and with some modifications, `errorMsg()` function utilized in this project were actually from CS50 Finance Project prepared by Harvard CS50 staff.

-###### Feedback
+## Feedback
-You might be able to test this application at: refuel-tracker.hakanayata.com I would appreciate any kind of feedback.
+You might be able to test this application at: [refuel-tracker.hakanayata.com](https://refuel-tracker.hakanayata.com).
+I would appreciate any kind of feedback.
 (See ***Contact*** below)

 ## Contact
 I'm [Hakan](https://hakanayata.com).
-You could reach me at ayata.s.hakan@gmail.com
+You could reach me at info@hakanayata.com